What is Self Assessment?

 The easiest and quickest way to register for Self Assessment is online at the HMRC website.
 You can also write to HMRC to register for Self Assessment.

 When you have registered for Self Assessment you can complete your tax return form on paper or online.

 You can get help from HMRC with your Self Assessment form, or you can appoint a qualified accountant to complete the process on your behalf.

 Can I register for Self Assessment on behalf of a company or trust?

 If two or more individuals are partners in a business, each person must register for Self Assessment.
 However, in some circumstances (such as when the company or trust becomes a partner in another partnership) you may need to register a company or trust for Self Assessment.
 If this is the case, the secretary or trustee should submit an SA402 form, either online or print and send on paper.

 What is a Unique Tax Reference (UTR) number ?

 Your Unique Tax Reference (UTR) is a ten-digit number that is used to record all your direct tax transactions.
 You only need one UTR, and this will not usually change.

 Not everybody has a UTR, but you need one to complete your Self Assessment tax return.
 A UTR number is not to be confused with a national insurance number.
 A UTR number is only issued if you register for Self Assessment or set up a limited company.
-It is important to keep your UTR number as it will be needed when submitting your Self Assessment tax return either online or on paper and if you have to communicate with HMRC.
+It is important to keep your UTR number, as it will be needed when submitting your Self Assessment tax return and if you communicate with HMRC.
 It may also be called your ‘tax reference’ number.

 How do I get a Unique Tax Reference (UTR) number?